Unnidentified/GlassFox-Reborn/README.md

 ### 1. Set up the Theme
 1. Open `about:profiles` in a new tab.
 2. Click **"Show in Finder"** (or Directory) under your current profile.
-3. Download the `chrome` folder from this repo and place them inside.
+3. Download the `chrome` folder from this repo and place it inside.
 4. Relaunch Firefox.

 ### 2. Activate Styling